CALaliberte/InVeXodus/README.md

 ### Our vision

-Empowering communities wth technology to develop thriving ecosystems for all.
+Empowering communities with technology to develop thriving ecosystems for all.

 ## Where we work